borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 1/README.md

 - update the player to move left or right, depending on the actual key

-**Please note**: the horizontal movement is limited to the beginning/end of the level in the `PlayState`,
+Note that the horizontal movement is limited to the beginning/end of the level in the `PlayState`,

 ```lua
 if self.player.x <= 0 then